chris48s/v8r/README.md

 A "breaking change" also includes:

 - Dropping compatibility with a major Node JS version
-- Dropping support for a JSON Schema draft
+- Dropping compatibility with a JSON Schema draft

 ## FAQ